After the initial conversion of a schematic to PCB, it is time to learn how to manage EasyEDA's PCB Design Editor.

 After you click that button, you will get a config dialog like in the image below.

-If you want to keep the routed tracks, you need to uncheck the
+- Remove Existing Tracks: If you want to reserve the routed track, you need to deselect it.

 3 Run it

-Click the run button, wait for a few seconds, after adding bottom and top copper area, you will get a finished PCB board like in the image below.
+Waiting for a few minutes, after adding bottom and top copper area, you will get a finished PCB board like in the image below.

 Sometimes, if you can't get it done, try the tips below.